meltyourface/blank/posts/Goddess-worship/Divination-Celestial-Feminine-Alignment-System/index.md

 Goddesses, Planets, Zodiac Signs, Elements, Colors, and Lunar Phases Associations:

-Note: The associations provided here serve as a jumping-off point.
+**Note**: The associations provided here serve as a jumping-off point.
 Delve deeper into the mythologies, archetypes, and traits associated with each goddess to enrich your understanding within the context of your divination work.

 Goddess-Planetary-Zodiac Alignment Examples: